iamrishab/train-delay-estimation/README.md

 ## Improvements

 * Identify mmore Key Performace Indocators (KPIs) and add it to the dataset.
+* Data Distribution between train, validation and test set should be kept uniform.
 * Train on a larger dataset.
 * Use time-series analysis.